Is Your Vehicle Ready for Spring Break Travel?

 1. Fill the Fluids

-Windshield wiper fluid, coolant, oil and transmission fluid deplete quickly over winter.
-Fill them to the recommended level for your vehicle as you prepare the engine to operate properly in warmer weather.
+Windshield wiper fluid, coolant, oil and transmission fluid deplete over time.
+Top them off to the recommended levels for your vehicle so the engine and systems run properly as temperatures change.

 2. Check the Tires